phibal12/QFLCS/README.md

 <kbd> ![QDF Game Scores Screenshot](QDF_game_screenshot.jpg) </kbd>

-* The User and Developer’s documentation/manual/demo is found under the </code/root/lab/sim/QFLCC classifiers> directory, as <site-prints> and <site> contents.
+* The User and Developer's documentation/manual/demo is found under the </code/root/lab/sim/QFLCC classifiers> directory, as <site-prints> and <site> contents.

 * In each folder <QFLCC classifiers/IBMQ>, <.../sim/QAI>, </QFLCC classifiers> and </QI> under </code/root/lab/sim>, Tips.txt and/or ReadMe.txt files exist to explain the contents of that directory.
 Also, under </code/root/lab> directory, a ReadMe file exists explaining the manual computation and presentation parts of the project.